Weather ship: 1950s

 Weather ship B ("Baker"), which had been jointly operated by Canada and the United States, became solely a United States venture on July 1, 1950.
 The Netherlands and the United States began to jointly operate weather ship A ("Able") in the Atlantic on July 22, 1950.
 The Korean War led to the discontinuing of weather vessel O ("Oboe") on July 31, 1950 in the Pacific, and ship S ("Sugar") was established on September 10, 1950.
 Weather ship P's ("Peter") operations were taken over by Canada on December 1, 1950, which allowed the Coast Guard to begin operating station U ("Uncle") 2000 km west of northern Baja California on December 12, 1950.
 As a result of these changes, ship N ("Nan") was moved 400 km to the southeast on December 10, 1950.

 Responsibility for weather ship V ("Victor") transferred from the United States Navy to the United States Coast Guard and Weather Bureau on September 30, 1951.
 On March 20, 1952, Vessels N ("November") and U ("Uncle") were moved 32 to 48 km to the south to lie under airplane paths between the western United States coast and Honolulu, Hawaii.
-In 1956 USCGC Pontchartrain, while stationed at N ("November"), rescued the crew and passengers of Pan Am Flight 6 after the crippled aircraft diverted to the clipper's position and ditched in the ocean.
+In 1956 USCGC Pontchartrain, while stationed at N ("November"), rescued the crew and passengers of Pan Am Flight 6 after the crippled aircraft diverted to the cutter's position and ditched in the ocean.
 Weather vessel Q ("Quebec") began operation in the north-central Pacific on April 6, 1952, while in the western Atlantic, the British corvettes used as weather ships were replaced by newer Castle-class frigates between 1958 and 1961.